Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

-Upon successful completion of this course, students will be able to: prepare foods from several of the countries being studied using ingredients indigenous to these countries; practice with an array of foods that might be used for events; practice proper food handling and sanitation; and practice proper food handling and sanitation as stated in the National Restaurant Association’s Educational Foundation’s manual, ServSafe.
+Version 1 and 2: Upon successful completion of this course, students will be able to: prepare foods from several of the countries being studied using ingredients indigenous to these countries; practice with an array of foods that might be used for events; and practice proper food handling and sanitation as stated in ServSafe, the National Restaurant Association’s Educational Foundation’s manual.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Advanced Culinary Arts or International Cuisines (8/18).
+Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Advanced Culinary Arts or International Cuisines (8/18).
+Version 2: In the associate/certificate degree category OR in the lower division baccalaureate/associate degree category, 3 semester hours in Advanced Culinary Arts or International Cuisines (5/23 revalidation).